21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Platforms: Windows, macOS (standalone + plugin for Lightroom/Photoshop)

-Pricing: Explore plan $9.95/mo | Pro plan $14.95/mo | Lifetime from $149 (Skylum pricing)
+Pricing (verify at checkout, promotions change): Explore plan from $9.95/mo | Pro plan from $14.95/mo | Lifetime license from $149 (Skylum pricing)

 ProsCons

-Most intuitive sky replacement — automatic relighting and reflection matchingSlower performance on large files (40+ MP) compared to Lightroom
+Most intuitive sky replacement, automatic relighting and reflection matchingSlower performance on large files (40+ MP) compared to Lightroom

 GenErase and GenExpand bring generative AI to a mid-tier price pointCatalog/DAM features are basic compared to Lightroom

-Standalone + plugin flexibility — use inside Lightroom or PhotoshopPlugin mode can be unstable with large batch operations
+Standalone + plugin flexibility, use inside Lightroom or PhotoshopPlugin mode can be unstable with large batch operations

 Perpetual license option available alongside subscriptionColor science and RAW rendering trail DxO and Capture One

 Privacy/Licensing Notes: Generative features (GenErase, GenExpand) require internet and process via Skylum’s cloud servers.
 Standard editing features work offline.
 Skylum’s privacy policy states uploads are processed and deleted, not used for training.
 Full commercial use rights on all plans.
+Note that the official pricing page states current cross-device editing runs one way, from mobile to desktop, with reverse flow planned later.

 Rubric CategoryScore